 Dr. Natalie M. Dorfeld is gleefully dismembering her doctoral dissertation -- Broke, Bohemian, and Burned Out: An In-Depth Analysis of the Adjunct Lifestyle – into bite-sized book chapters.
 The research focuses on the growing, and often detrimental, reliance on adjunct professors in the humanities, composition studies in particular.

 In addition to contingent labor issues, her interests include ESL pedagogies, Writing Center theory, and the implementation of electronic media in the classroom.

-She also dabbles in poetry, which is often sarcastic and dark, much like her soul.
+She also dabbles in poetry, which is often dark and sarcastic, much like her soul.